recallnet/external-mcp/README.md

-# Recall Data Omnifeeds
+# @recallnet/external-mcp

-A Model Context Protocol (MCP) server that provides access to various data feeds including Twitter, Substack, and CoinGecko.
-This server enables AI models to interact with and analyze data from multiple sources through a unified interface.
+A modular Model Context Protocol (MCP) library that provides access to various external data feeds.
+The package is structured as modules that can be used independently or together, enabling AI models to interact with and analyze data from multiple sources through a unified interface.

+## Modules

+This package includes three primary modules:

+- **Twitter** (`@recallnet/external-mcp/twitter`): Access Twitter/X data and functionality
+- **Substack** (`@recallnet/external-mcp/substack`): Access Substack publications and content
+- **CoinGecko** (`@recallnet/external-mcp/coingecko`): Access cryptocurrency data from CoinGecko

 ## Features

-- **Twitter Integration**
+### Twitter Module
   - Get user profiles and tweets
   - Search tweets and profiles
   - Access trending topics